codota/tabnine-vscode/README.md

 Your code always remains private.
 <br />
 <br />
 Tabnine NEVER stores or shares any of your code.
-Any action that shares your code with the Tabnine servers for the purpose of training team models requires explicit opt-in.
+Any action that shares your code with the Tabnine servers for the purpose of private code models (part of enterprise) requires explicit opt-in.
 Tabnine does not retain any user code beyond the immediate time frame required for training models.
-Any team model created by Tabnine is only accessible to your team members.
+Private code models created by Tabnine Enterprise are only accessible by your team members.

 #### Trained on open-source code with permissive licenses
 Tabnine only uses open-source code with permissive licenses for our Public Code trained AI model (MIT, Apache 2.0, BSD-2-Clause, BSD-3-Clause).
-Whether you’re using Tabnine’s Pro plan or our Starter plan, your code and AI data are NEVER used to train any models other than your own team models.<br />
+Whether you’re using Tabnine’s Pro plan or our Basic plan, your code, and AI data are NEVER used to train any models other than private code models.<br />
 [Learn more](https://www.tabnine.com/code-privacy?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)

 #### Tabnine Pro - whole line, full function, and natural language to code completions